MoodEat/server/README.md

 The user will take a photo, and then the app can detect the mood based on the picture.
 After that, the user will be provided with food options and closest restaurants to their location.

 The front-end team consisted of Hilmi and Arda, and the technology utilized includes: React, React Native, React Navigation, Redux, Expo, Cloudinary, and UI Kitten.
-The back-end team consisted of Ipul and Ulfa, and the technology utilized includes: NodeJS, ExpressJS, MongoDB Atlas, Mongoose, Jest, Lodash and AWS EC2.
+The back-end team consisted of Ipul and Ulfa, and the technology utilized includes: NodeJS, ExpressJS, MongoDB Atlas, Mongoose, Jest, and AWS EC2.

 ***